More

 Employees working remotely or traveling can utilize Remote Desktop Protocol to access their work computers.
 Additionally, support technicians often employ RDP for diagnosing and repairing a user’s system from a remote location.
 Administrators also use RDP for conducting system maintenance tasks.
 Microsoft currently calls its official RDP client software “Remote Desktop Connection,” previously known as the “Terminal Services Client.”

-RDP works by creating a link between two devices via a network.
+Remote Desktop Protocol (RDP) works by creating a link between two devices via a network, transmitting graphical user interfaces (GUI).
 The device sharing its desktop is referred to as the Remote Desktop Host, and the device accessing it is termed the Remote Desktop Client.
 Upon the client initiating a connection, a user authentication process takes place, followed by the transmission of the desktop image over the network.
 This image is compressed and encrypted to ensure security.

 Upon establishing the connection, the client gains the ability to interact with the remote system’s desktop as though they were physically present at the location.
 This includes launching applications, accessing files, and performing various tasks with the same level of control as if they were in direct proximity to the system.